maks-sh/scikit-uplift/.github/CONTRIBUTING.md

     $ git checkout -b feature/my_new_feature
     ```
     and start making changes.
 Always use a feature branch.
 It’s a good practice.
 6. Develop the feature on your feature branch on your computer, using Git to do the version control.
-When you’re done editing, add changed files using ``git add`` and then ``git commit``.
+When you’re done editing, add changed files using ``git add .`` and then ``git commit``
 Then push the changes to your GitHub account with:

     ``` bash